Foundation Transparency: Game Over?

 - Make sure all numbers on the form add up correctly (you’d be surprised!).

-Regardless of how each of us may feel about the greater transparency required of foundations, it is increasingly inevitable.
+Regardless of how each of us may feel about the greater foundation transparency, it is increasingly inevitable.
 Philanthropy is essential to American society and a positive source for good in a challenging world.

 Game over?
 It’s just beginning!